DevOpsCraftsman/CoSMIC/cosmic/soc/soc.md

 only the `display_result` will need adjustments.

 **WARNING**: this may seem overkill for a simple little script.
-But in real-world application, the complexity tends to grow in an unforseen way very quickly, so it’s a good idea to think about "Separation of Concerns" earsy on…
+But in real-world applications, the complexity tends to grow in an unforseen way very quickly, so it’s a good idea to think about "Separation of Concerns" early on…